Techeligible FRP Unlock Review: Does It Work in 2026?

 Download a small APK from the site, transfer it to the locked phone via USB OTG or microSD, then trigger the install through a TalkBack shortcut, an emergency-call URL handler, or a hidden settings screen.
 The APK opens a normal settings panel, lets you remove the previously signed-in Google account, and then reboots into a setup wizard with no account challenge.

-We ran this on the Galaxy A32.
-The TalkBack shortcut worked and the APK launched, but the “Remove account” button was greyed out inside the settings panel.
+On a Galaxy A32, the TalkBack shortcut still launches the APK, but the “Remove account” button is greyed out inside the settings panel.
 Samsung’s April 2024 security patch closes the path this method uses to escalate into the account list.
 Same APK on a different patch level, different result.

 #Method 2: Google Account Manager downgrade